503Dev/mapache3d/docs/install.rst

 Installation Guide
 ==================

-This document will guide you through the process of setting up mariner with your printer: from the hardware setup, installing the mariner software, and setting up Linux to share files with the printer and use the serial port.
+This document will guide you through the process of setting up mapache with your printer: from the hardware setup, installing the mapache software, and setting up Linux to share files with the printer and use the serial port.

 .. note::